polterguy/magic/backend/files/misc/workflows/actions/README.md

          @arg1:a%
 ```

+## Action abstracts

-Think about action declarations and action invocations as functions versus invocations.
-Your action declarations
+Think of action declarations and action invocations as function declarations versus function invocations.
+Your
-declares what your actions does, what input it can legally handle, etc - While your action invocations invokes
+action declarations declares what your actions does, what input it can legally handle, contains its logic, etc -
-your actions.
-If you wish you can also use the analogy of a class for an action declaration, and an object for
+While your action invocations invokes and consumes your actions.
+If you wish you can also use the analogy of a
-an action invocation.
+class for an action declaration, and an object for an action invocation.